-The procedure below assumes that only one RAID array exists in your system.
+(The procedure below assumes that only one RAID array exists in your system.)

-For the AMD SB850:
+For the Intel P55:

 Restart your system to boot from the Windows Vista setup disk and perform standard OS installation steps.
-When a screen similar to that below appears (RAID hard drive will not be detected at this stage), select Load Driver (Figure 4).
+When a screen similar to that below appears, select Load Driver (Figure 4).

-Insert the motherboard driver disk (Method A) or the removable storage device such as USB flash drive that contains the SATA RAID/AHCI driver (Method B), then specify the location of the driver (Figure 5).
-Note: For users using a SATA optical drive, be sure to copy the driver files from the motherboard driver disk to a USB flash drive before installing Windows Vista (go to the BootDrv folder and save the whole SB8xxV folder to the USB flash drive).
-Then use Method B to load the driver.
+Insert the motherboard driver disk (Method A) or the floppy disk/USB flash drive that contains the driver (Method B), then specify the location of the driver (Figure 5).
+Note: For users using a SATA optical drive, be sure to copy the driver files from the motherboard driver disk to a USB flash drive before installing Windows Vista (go to the BootDrv folder and save the whole iMSM folder to the USB flash drive).
+Then use Method B to load the driver